dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 them rather than hang around uselessly.
 That exchange goes well, but as I start wrapping it up I get urgent ESM reports of Mig-31 radars over northern Norway, Not one or two of them, but 12 of them.
-A full squadron\!
+A full squadron!
 With that much power something major's going on.
-This has to be the heavy aviation anti-carrier raid, and I've just used up most of my airborne Phoenixes\!
+This has to be the heavy aviation anti-carrier raid, and I've just used up most of my airborne Phoenixes!
 Perfect timing...

-Finally, a chance to play again\!
+Finally, a chance to play again!
 I'm continuing with V1.1.

 The southern push of the massive Soviet air strike into Norway continues, with what looks (at first) like an endless river flowing